 Professor Ronald Duman of Yale University said:

-“We hope by enhancing synaptic connections with medication or behavioural therapy we can develop more effective antidepressant therapies.”
+“We hope by enhancing synaptic connections with medication or behavioral therapy we can develop more effective antidepressant therapies.”

 The term “depression” is ambiguous, and may also refer to other mood disorders or mood swings lacking medical intervention.
-We all at one time or another suffer some form of depression in our daily lives, things improve and its back to work we go (to use a well-known saying).
+We all at one time or another suffer some form of depression in our daily lives, things improve and it is back to work we go (to use a well-known saying).